 I wasn’t planning on staying in the Shangri-La Suite.
 The Review had booked me in to do a write up of a middle-of-the-road room – if Shangri-La has such a thing – and I was even thinking of bailing at the last minute.
-See, until now, my trips to the Shard had mostly been flops.
+You see, until now, my trips to the Shard had mostly been flops.
 Aqua, for example: a restaurant of such mediocrity, it’d be closed by now, were it not for its gawping bird’s-eye of London.

 A marketable view, like an attractive waitress, is a smoke-and-mirrors distraction from the food on your plate.
-Like most of what makes up the Shard, Aqua is serviceable and (you guessed it) boring; a destination restaurant in the sky, where the only way is down.
+Like most of what makes up the Shard, Aqua is serviceable and (you guessed it) boring; a destination restaurant in the sky where the only way is down.

 Meanwhile, three floors up, Shangri-La tells a very different story.

 The first Shangri-La I stayed at was in China, where the hotel looms on the upper floors of Beijing’s World Trade Centre complex.
 Not exactly subtle.
 The one in Paris – my favourite – is set in a Napoleonic family mansion, where you can wake up to an eyeful of the Eiffel.
 You see, there’s nothing understated about this brand.
-It typifies conspicuity and, let’s face it, there’s really no place it could park itself in London other than the Shard.
+It typifies conspicuity – and let’s face it, there’s really no place it could park itself in London other than the Shard.

 Back to the eponymous suite – and forgive my crassness, but let’s talk money.
-This is a bum-clenching 14-grand-a-night of room, yet still costs less than The Lanesborough over on Hyde Park Corner, which retains the epithet of ‘London’s most expensive hotel’ – a head-scratcher of a fact, especially when stepping into the Shangri-La Suite for the first time.
+This is a bum-clenching £14,000-a-night of room, yet still costs less than The Lanesborough over on Hyde Park Corner, which retains the epithet of ‘London’s most expensive hotel’ – a head-scratcher of a fact, especially when stepping into the Shangri-La Suite for the first time.
 Sure, The Lanesborough gluts the appetite for a bygone sense of prestige and grandiosity, but as much as I love it, I’d rather something cooler, more modern and more minimal.

 Something like this.